GeorgeAppleton/dogbooks/readme.md

 ## Future Plans

+* List of breeds, link up with sizes, which links with rates
 * Financial details for financial year
 * Training, sales, expenditures, booking financials
 * Multiple users so this can be effectively hosted and used by many (users and password reset tables currently empty)